 Training Stress Score or TSS: A training metric that quantifies the overall training load and physiological stress created by a workout or a portion of a workout.
 TSS is modeled after the heart rate based training impulse, TRIMP.

 Training Zones: Levels of training intensity based on a measurement of heart rate or power.
-Using training zones offer a quantifiable method of guiding workouts.
+Training zones offer a quantifiable method of guiding workouts.

 Transition Phase: Two to four weeks for rest and recovery, both mentally and physically.